 - Hold group meetings only in the group study rooms.
 The tables in the open areas in the IBIC are not to be used for group meetings.
-Quiet is enforced in quiet areas; students are requested to do their talking elsewhere so it does not disturb others. - To protect IBIC materials and computers, no food is allowed in the IBIC.
-Drinks are permitted but students are encouraged to use a permanent cup with a sturdy snap-on lid.
-Drinks in cans and paper cups may be left on the shelves by the entrance and picked up upon leaving. - Leaving belongings or programs open on computers to hold a seat is not permitted because the IBIC has a limited number of carrels and workstations.
-IBIC routinely checks work stations and removes computer documents and belongings left for extended periods.

-• Ringing cell phones and telephone conversations in study areas disturb other students.
-Cell phones must be turned off in the IBIC and calls made or taken outside the building or in the copy alcoves where sound will be behind a door.
+Quiet is enforced in quiet areas; students are requested to do their talking elsewhere so it does not disturb others. - Small amounts of non-messy snack foods are permitted in the IBIC, as well as beverages in containers with lids.
+Meal-type items are prohibited.
+A food policy with more details is posted in the IBIC. - Leaving belongings or programs open on computers to hold a seat is not permitted because the IBIC has a limited number of carrels and workstations.
+IBIC routinely checks work stations and removes computer documents and belongings left for extended periods. - Ringing cell phones and telephone conversations in study areas disturb other students.
+Phones must be turned off in the IBIC and calls made or taken outside the building or in the copy alcoves where sound will be behind a door.